-Assessment Task 1: Pre-assessment Annotated Bibliography
+Assessment Task 1: Annotated bibliography

-SPECIFIC CRITERIA (-) - > (+) Understanding of the question or issue and the key concepts involved Select 5 program evaluations that you consider to be high quality and provide annotations for each of them.
-The evaluations need not show positive results, but you should be able to defend the evaluations as methodologically and conceptually robust.
-These can be drawn from peer-reviewed publications, government reports, foundation reports, or other sources.
+SPECIFIC CRITERIA (-) - > (+) Understanding of the question or issue and the key concepts involved Select 5 program evaluations that you consider to be high quality and prov vide annotations for each of them.
+The evaluations need not show positive resi ults, but you should be able to defend the evaluations as methodologically and conceptually robust.
+These can be drawn from peer-reviewed publications > , government reports, foundation reports, or other sources.
 Depth of analysis and/or critique in response to the task Your annotations should address whether the objectives are clear and measurable.
-The overall merit (quality), worth (value), and significance (importance) of the evaluation The clarity of the purpose of the evaluation, including whether the evaluation was/ is ongoing (formative) or at the program conclusion (summative) The inputs (including data sources, sampling strategies, ethical considerations) The outcomes The methodology (qualitative, quantitative, mixed) and its strength (or lack thereof) The validity of the conclusions drawn based on the inputs, outcomes, and methodology.
-Familiarity with and relevance of professional and/or research literature used to support response Reasons provided for inclusion of evaluations Structure and organisation of response Use of APA throughout.
-Presentation of response according to appropriate academic and linguistic conventions Clarity and appropriateness of sentence structure, vocabulary, spelling and punctuation.
-GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME l l
+The overall merit (quality), worth (value), and significance (importance) of evaluation the The clarity of the purpose of the evaluation, including whether the evaluation. ion was/ is ongoing (formative) or at the program conclusion (summative) The inputs (including data sources, sampling strategies, ethical considerations) The outcomes The methodology (qualitative, quantitative, mixed) and its strength (or lack thereof) The validity of the conclusions drawn based on the inputs, outcomes, and methodology.
+Familiarity with and relevance of professional and/or research literature use d to support response Reasons provided for inclusion of evaluations Structure and organisation of response Use of APA throughout.
+Presentation of response according to appropriate academic and linguistic conventions Clarity and appropriateness of sentence structure, vocabulary, spelling an a punctuation.
+GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME

-Lecturer Date:
+Lecturer: Date:

-Recommended: /100 (FL PS CR DN HD) Weighting: 40%
+Recommended: /20 (FL PS CR DN HD) Weighting: 40%